-- 8.3.4.1 Faculty Council Chair shall request that the President, Dean of the College, and other administrative officers of the College furnish such reports and information as may be necessary for conducting the business of the Faculty Council. - 8.3.4.2 Faculty Council Chair shall lead Faculty Council meetings. - 8.3.4.3 Faculty Council Chair shall preside over faculty forums. - 8.3.4.4.
-Faculty Council Chair shall monitor the approval and recording of new Faculty Handbook text. - 8.3.4.5 Faculty Council Chair shall serve as a member ex officio of the Facilities Planning Committee. - 8.3.4.6 With the Chair-elect, Faculty Council Chair shall observe the Fall and Spring meetings of the Board of Trustees. - 8.3.4.7 Faculty Council Chair shall work collaboratively and in consultation with the Chair-elect in order to ensure a smooth leadership transition.
+- 8.3.4.1 Faculty Council Chair shall request that the President, Provost, and other administrative officers of the College furnish such reports and information as may be necessary for conducting the business of the Faculty Council. - 8.3.4.2 Faculty Council Chair shall lead Faculty Council meetings. - 8.3.4.3 Faculty Council Chair shall preside over faculty forums. - 8.3.4.4.
+Faculty Council Chair shall monitor the approval and recording of new Faculty Handbook text. - 8.3.4.5 With the Chair-elect, Faculty Council Chair shall observe the Fall and Spring meetings of the Board of Trustees. - 8.3.4.6 Faculty Council Chair shall work collaboratively and in consultation with the Chair-elect in order to ensure a smooth leadership transition.